 Taking due care to ensure that goods meet the requirements of the legislation.
 You should not make a good available on the market if you have reason to believe it is not in compliance with the legislation.

 Verifying that the manufacturer and importer have indicated their name, address, and (if relevant) registered trademark on the good.

 You should check the relevant legislation to understand your full responsibilities.

-A manufacturer may appoint in writing a UK based authorised representative to carry out certain tasks under the legislation.
+A manufacturer may appoint in writing a authorised representative to carry out certain tasks under the legislation.
 Under some legislation an authorised representative is mandatory, but in most cases it is voluntary.

-Depending on the legislation, the authorised representative may draw up a UK declaration of conformity, affix the UKCA marking and keep technical documentation, and is required to cooperate with market surveillance authorities.
+Depending on the legislation, the authorised representative may draw up a declaration of conformity, affix the marking and keep technical documentation, and is required to cooperate with market surveillance authorities.